mnaught/mnaught.github.io/_posts/2017-10-05-I'm just going to say it. Recruiters creep me out.md

 Actually, I would call this more coaching than just "recruiting".

 There are people charging for services like that today, but this guy wasn't.
 He was a regular ol' staffing guy.

-He recognized I was new to job hunting, and went the extra mile.
+But he recognized I was new to job hunting, and went the extra mile.

 The reason I find placement firms so disappointing today is, really because none them seem to operate from this basic mindset: it's a double sell.
 Recruiters have two clients.